Building Trust Through Cybersecurity: A Competitive Edge for Mortgage Companies

 Your Trust-Building Action Plan

 • Check your Secure Score today.
-In ABT's experience across 750+ financial institutions, scores below 60% typically indicate significant control gaps that borrowers, partners, and regulators will surface.
+In ABT's experience managing Microsoft 365 tenants for 750+ financial institutions, scores below 60% typically indicate significant control gaps that borrowers, partners, and regulators will surface.

-• Enforce 100% MFA.
+• Enforce 100% MFA through Microsoft Entra ID Conditional Access.
 The FTC Safeguards Rule requires it.
 Your cyber insurer expects it.
 Every mortgage breach in the last two years involved credential-based access that MFA would have blocked.

 • Clean up stale accounts.
 Every inactive account is an open door.
 ABT recommends a 90-day inactivity threshold as a baseline.
 Disable stale accounts and reclaim the licenses.

 • Document your security program.
 The FTC requires a written information security plan.
 Having one is the minimum.
-Having one that produces measurable results is the differentiator.
+Having one that produces measurable results from Microsoft Defender and Microsoft Sentinel is the differentiator.

 • Make security visible.
 Share your Secure Score improvement with partners.
 Include security posture in your marketing.
 Borrowers trust companies that are transparent about protection.